 In Mockingjayshe does eventually become a mother out of her own free will.
 Though it takes a war that overthrows the government and ends the Games and even with that it still takes fifteen years of Peeta wanting children badly before she agrees.

 Dragons in the Tales of the Five Hundred Kingdoms world are required to take a mate and raise two young dragons.
 More is OK, but you have to produce two.
 (At least, the good-aligned dragons require this.
-So far, we haven't seen much of the evil ones.)
+So far, the readers haven't seen much of the evil ones.)
 Justified by the small population of dragons; without this rule, dragons would risk extinction.

 Somewhat self-imposed by the Thulls in the Belgariad.
 Angarak priests won't sacrifice a pregnant woman (it messes up their quota), so Thullish ladies try to remain in that state as much as possible.